meithecatte/miniforth/README.md

    - Changes are saved to disk whenever you use `run` or open a different block with `edit` or the <kbd>[</kbd>/<kbd>]</kbd> keybinds.
 You can also trigger this manually with `save`.
+ - In `filesystem.fth` (`50 load`), there's support for a simple filesystem, which is currently hardcoded to be in the first partition listed in the MBR.
+   Some limits are lower than you might expect, but for the purposes I'm interested in, they shouldn't become a problem:
+   - Partition size: up to 128 MiB
+   - File size: 8184 KiB

+   One file can be open at a time.
+Directories are supported, but there isn't any path parsing.
+For user-level file manipulation:
+   - `ls ( -- )` will print the list of files in the current directory.
+   - `chdir ( name len -- )` will enter a subdirectory.
+   - `.. ( -- )` will go back to the parent directory.
+   - `mkdir ( name len -- )` will create a directory.
+   - `exec ( name len -- )` will execute the contents of a file as Forth.
+   - `rm ( name len -- )` will delete a file.
+   - `rmdir ( name len -- )` will delete an empty directory.
+Recursive delete is not implemented yet.
+   For writing programs involving files:
+   - `fopen ( name len -- )` will open an existing file, or throw an exception if it doesn't exist.
+   - `fopen? ( name len -- t|f )` will instead return a boolean indicating
+     whether the file could be found.
+   - `fcreate ( name len -- )` will create a new file, or if it already exists, truncate it to 0 bytes.
+The new file is opened.
+   - `fread ( buf len -- )` will read data starting at the current position

 All this code was originally developed within Miniforth itself, which meant it was stored within a disk image — a format that's not very friendly to tooling like